MASD-Project/dogen/README.md

 - the error messages;
 - the versions of all dependencies (compiler, Boost etc);
-- the operative system name and version;
+- the operative system name and version.

 If you find a bug whilst using Dogen with one of your models, please also
 include: